How To Get Rid of Constipation: The Best Home Remedies

 1. Eat fiber

-Food products fortified with dietary fibers or products containing them naturally are known for their ability to help the digestive system.
-Insoluble fibers absorb water on their way to the body, and thereby soften the stool and increase its volume, which encourages easy and fast bowel movements.
-Fiber exist in whole grains including rice and buckwheat, as well as nuts and almonds.
+Food products fortified with dietary fibers or foods containing them naturally are known for their ability to help the digestive system.
+Insoluble fibers absorb water on their way out of the body, and thereby soften the stool and increase its volume, which encourages easy and fast bowel movements.

-Use fibers wisely: those who are not used to consume regularly high amount of fiber, should increase their consumption gradually, so as not to cause the formation of gases.
+Use fiber wisely: those who are not used to regularly consume high amount of fiber, should increase their consumption gradually to prevent excess gas.
 Also, those who have undergone gastrointestinal surgery or have diseases related to it, should not consume foods rich in fiber without consulting a doctor.

 2. Drink lots of water

 Without adequate consumption of fluids, consuming dietary fiber will only worsen the constipation.
 It is important to drink at least eight glasses a day.
 In addition, adequate intake of water helps cleanse the body and helps in metabolism.